IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 		- Coriolis's daughter?!?! would have to be a year younger than Toby - she's being pursued bc Apostasy thinks she has Coriolis' power now
 		- was conceived as a vessel for elemental powers, unlike toby
 		- doesn't explain why Apostasy wants his powers - to also get to Nexida?
+	- Prophecy: you will find him in the place of fire
 - Mother (Annalise)
 	- Toby's powers actually came from her - passed her powers onto toby to protect him (from what), losing her mind in the process
 	- related/necessary to find Nexida, or to the council - she worked for them?